 For full details of airliners operating from Tamworth, please visit the how do I get to Tamworth page.

-From 1 July 2012, the Australian Government is introducing changes to the aviation security arrangements at some regional airports.
+On 1 July 2012 the Australian Government introduced changes to the aviation security arrangements at some regional airports.

-Passengers and their carry-on baggage will be security screened before boarding their flights by new technology including;
+Passengers and their carry-on and checked in baggage are security screened before boarding their flights by new technology including;

 - Walk through metal detectors